robeeds/robeeds/README.md

 ## What I'm Working On

-- 🔭 Currently, I'm working on improving my skills in SQL.
+- 🔭 Currently, I'm working on improving my skills in penetration testing.
 - 🌱 I’m continuously learning and exploring new technologies to stay updated with the industry trends.
-- 👯 I’m looking to collaborate on open-source projects related to web development or data management.
+- 👯 I’m looking to collaborate on open-source projects related to web development, data management, or cybersecurity.

 ## Get in Touch

-- 📫 Feel free to reach out to me via [Personal Website](https://www.robeeds.dev) or [LinkedIn](https://www.linkedin.com/in/robeeds).
+- 📫 Feel free to reach out to me via [Personal Website](https://robeeds.dev) or [LinkedIn](https://www.linkedin.com/in/robeeds).

 Thank you for visiting my profile!
 Let's connect and collaborate on exciting projects together. 😊